Hi! I'm Peter.

-Hi!
-I'm Peter.
-Let me tell you my story, not as some polished artist statement, but as it actually happened.
-The messy, human version.
+Not as some polished artist statement, but as it actually happened.

 My parents were working in trade, hospitality and many various endeavours across the years.
 We traveled a lot.
 They have dragged me to every museum and market from Madrid to Manila as a kid.